filippochinni/AimerSongsTracker/README.md

 It is also possbile to sort the Search results by 3 different Sort Criteria, which are the same as the Search Criteria.
 Click 2 times to make the order anti-alphabetic.<br><br>

+**Important**:<br>
-_I am a Computer Science Student, and a novice Web Developer, so this website is not a high level piece of software.
-The view on the Desktop version is better; it is fine on the Mobile version, but you may want to hold the device horizontally for better view.
-In order not to overcomplicate my job, to save the Labels changes made by each user I used the LocalStorage, so your Data will be lost if you clean recent browser history, delete cookies or delete the browser (they might also delete the Browser memory gets full)_.
+_I am a Computer Science Student, and a novice Web Developer, so this website is not a high level piece of software.<br>
+The view on the Desktop version is better; it is fine on the Mobile version, but you may want to hold the device horizontally for better view.<br>
+In order not to overcomplicate my job, to save the Labels changes made by each user I used the LocalStorage, so your Data will be lost if you clean recent browser history, delete cookies or delete the browser.
+Data might also delete if the Browser memory gets full, so i would suggest to visit the website and make some changes every once in a while (once every 2-5 months should be fine i think) as it "resets" the priority of the Data and they will become less likely to get deleted if the Browser memory gets full_.